nathannchung/Stock-Price-Visualization/README.md

 ![A test image](Graphics/Server-Client.png)

-Activating the datafeed in the Server will open up JP Morgan Chase's Perspective open source code in a browser for data visualization.
+Activating the datafeed in the Server will open up JP Morgan Chase's Perspective in a browser for data visualization.

 ![A test image](Graphics/Server-1.png)